sghall/resonance/README.md

 />
 ```

-Inside your component you receive the data object, index, type and a function to call to remove the node immediately or have removed lazily on the next data update.
+Inside your component you receive the data object, index, type and a function to call to remove the node immediately or have removed lazily on the next data update (lazyRemove).

 So a typical component would look like...
 ```js